agzalewska/react-scrollable-img-gallery/README.md

 The app allows users to scroll through an endless collection of images and use the search function to find the images they are looking for.

 Hovering over an image allows the user to see the name of the potographer, who took the picture, their avatar and the number of likes the photo received.

+Clicking on the photographer's avatar will redirect the user to the photographer's website.

 # Getting Started with Create React App